xoxo121/xoxo121/README.md

 ---

 ### ⚡ Fun Fact
-I’m fluent in sarcasm, hydro-powered coding, and explaining AI concepts to my grandma.
+I’m fluent in sarcasm, hydro-powered reading, and explaining AI concepts to my grandma.

 ---